Crock Pot Corn Casserole

 Ingredient Notes

-• 2 large eggs Eggs help bind the casserole so it holds together when scooped.
-Use room temperature eggs for even mixing.
+• Eggs: These help bind the casserole so it holds together when served.
+Lightly beat them before mixing.

-• 8 oz sour cream Adds creaminess and balances the sweetness from the Jiffy mix.
-Full-fat sour cream works best for richness, but light sour cream or even plain Greek yogurt can be substituted.
+• Sour cream: Makes the casserole creamy and balances the sweetness of the cornbread mix.
+Full-fat sour cream gives the richest texture, but light sour cream or plain Greek yogurt can also work.

-For more yummy casseroles, try my Crack Potato Casserole or this Cowboy Cornbread Casserole!
+For more easy casseroles, try my Crack Potato Casserole, Frito Pie, or Cowboy Cornbread Casserole.

 How to Make Crock Pot Corn Casserole

-ingredients for corn casserole in a bowl before mixing.
+ingredients for corn casserole (jiffy mix, shredded cheddar, eggs, green chilies) in a bowl before mixing.

 corn casserole mixture in a crock pot before cooking.